jahnavi04b/pull-request-practice/README.md

-# pull-request-practice
+# Pull Request Practice

-repository for practicing pull request
+This repository is for practicing the GitHub pull request workflow.